swiftlang/swift-evolution/proposals/0214-DictionaryLiteral.md

 ## Detailed Design

-`DictionaryLiteral` is renamed to `KeyValueList`.
+`DictionaryLiteral` is renamed to `KeyValuePairs`.
 A typealias preserves the old name for compatibility but can be deprecated as of Swift 5.0.

 This name was extensively bikeshedded on the [Swift Forum thread](https://forums.swift.org/t/100-bikeshed-topic-dictionaryliteral/7385) before proposal.
 The runner up name was `KeyValueArray`.